picovico/apidocs/docs/styles/index.md

 - URL: `/me/styles/<machine_name>`
 - METHOD: `GET`
+- QUERY PARAMS:
+    - `story`: Whether you want to filter `story` filters in style.
+    - `all`: Whether include extra information such as `limits` and `quality` etc in response.
 - HEADERS:
     - `X-Access-Token`: (required) Token Provided by Picovico.
     - `X-Access-Key`: (required) Access Key Provided by Picovico.